ruppec/2026mathcomps/presentation.md

 To the experts in the room, this is a picture of an elliptic K3 surface, meaning the surface is an elliptic fibration over $\mathbb P^1$.

 What you’re seeing is a real quartic surface inside the 3-sphere, defined implicitly by a homogeneous degree-four polynomial in four variables.
 The polynomial is built so that it always contains a fixed line, which appears here in blue.
-So algebraically, we’re looking at a 4-parameter family of quartic surfaces in projective three-space, each one containing the same line.
 Now we take the pencil of planes that pass through that line.
 Each plane cuts the quartic in a degree-four curve, but because the line is already contained in the surface, the intersection splits into that fixed line together with a cubic curve.
 At special angles, the cubic degenerates and that’s the moment where you see the pink intersection curve change type.
 So visually, this animation is showing a pencil of elliptic curves living on a quartic surface.

 ---